 We may or may not be conscious of that goal.
 So, even if you logically consider a behaviour such as shyness unwanted, your subconscious mind will have its own, apparently illogical reason for developing it.

-The subconscious mind makes a person feel shy to ensure that he avoids social situations because it believes that there’s something ‘wrong’ with him that other people shouldn’t know!
-This ‘wrong’ maybe some kind of inferiority or simply a lack of confidence like I mentioned before.
+The subconscious mind makes a person feel shy to ensure that they avoid social situations.
+The shy person believes that there’s something wrong with him or her that other people aren’t supposed to know about.

-When you feel shy, you find yourself unable to interact with others and this negative experience only reinforces your belief that you are better off staying aloof from others.
+When you feel shy, you find yourself unable to interact with others.
+This negative experience only reinforces your belief that you’re better off staying aloof from others.

 Your subconscious mind thinks, “Success!
 I’ve helped you hide your flaws from others.”

-When you’re in a situation where you know that everyone loves and accepts you (in your home for example), you’re very unlikely to feel shy.
+When you’re in a situation where you know that everyone loves and accepts you (in your home, for example), you’re unlikely to feel shy.

-The degree to which you feel shy in any given situation depends on how comfortable you are in the situation and that in turn will depend on how you think others perceive you.
+The degree to which you feel shy in any given situation depends on how comfortable you are in the situation.
+That, in turn, will depend on how you think others perceive you.

-So all you got to do is to fix your own perception of how others perceive you and prove to your subconscious mind that you aren’t actually as negatively perceived by people as you may have imagined.
+So all you got to do is to fix your own perception of how others perceive you.
+You need to prove to your subconscious mind that you aren’t actually as negatively perceived by people as you may have imagined.

 Also, you’ll need to drop the belief that one can be perfect, without any flaws.
 So what if you have flaws.
 Don’t they have their own flaws too?
 We’re all imperfect in our own ways.